 - Wicker is not easy to maintain.

 A popular choice, chaise lounges are often available in aluminum.
 It’s a lightweight, durable metal.

 - Aluminum is tough, resilient, and easy to maintain.

-- Your chaise lounge can be left outside all year-round, with no ill effects.
+- Your chaise lounge can be left outside all year round.

-- It is highly durable and completely resistant to water and rust.
+- It is highly durable and highly resistant to water and rust.